-Your paper should be single-spaced in 11 pt "Times-Roman," "Times New Roman," or similar Times-family font.
+Your paper should be single-spaced in 11 pt.
+"Times-Roman", "Times New Roman", or similar Timesfamily font.
 Some technical formatting programs print mathematical formulas in italic type, with subscripts and superscripts in a slightly smaller font size.
 This is acceptable.
-If you use LATEX and its math typesetting apparatus, all of this is taken care of for you.
+If you use \LaTeX and its math typesetting apparatus, all of this is taken care of for you .

-Your paper's title should be centered across the top of the first page and should be in 16 pt "Times-Roman" or similar.
+Your paper's title should be centered across the top of the first page and should be in a distinctive point size or font, preferably in 16 pt.
+"Times-Roman" or similar.

-The author name(s) and address(es) should be centered below the title, using 12 pt type.
+The author name(s) and address(es) should be centered below the title, using 12 point type.
 Below the names, any address information should be centered on as few lines as possible.
 You can place on a single line address fields that normally would appear on separate lines, as long as you separate them with a comma.
-All of this is demonstrated on the first page of this template paper above.
+All of this is demonstrated on the first page of this template paper above can use \textbullet\ to insert one of these characters.
+If you are using a word-processor on the Macintosh computer, use Shift-Option-8.